open-src-books/machine-learning/markdown/fundamental_concepts/variance.md

 ## **3. Effects of High Variance**

 - **Overfitting**: The model captures noise and specific details from the training data, making it unable to generalize.
-- **Unstable Predictions**: Small changes in the training data can result in large changes in the model’s predictions.
+- **Unstable Predictions**: Small changes in the training data can result in large changes in the model's predictions.
 - **High Gap in Errors**: Training error is low, but validation and test errors are significantly higher.

 ## **4. Measuring Variance**